Stop Slowly Killing Your Sourdough: How to Feed for a Stronger Starter

 Sourdough needs to double.

-The Math of a Healthy Starter
+The Math of a Healthy Starter: How to Feed Sourdough

 If you have 1/2 cup sourdough, it needs to be fed at least 1/2 cup flour and enough water to make it a thick lumpy batter with no dry pockets of flour.
 But if you have 4 cups of starter, that “monster” needs 4 cups of new flour to stay healthy.